holochain/holochain-rust/doc/holochain_101/src/json_string.md

 Holochain often makes a distinction between "app data" and "core data".
 Following the biomimicry theme we sometimes call this "conscious" vs.
-"subconscious" when this data is used in core logic or exposed to zomes.
+"subconscious" when this data is used in zomes or core logic respectively.

 The most obvious example of this is the `Entry` enum that has an `Entry::App` variant explicitly for app data, and other variants for system logic.